Ehryk/ehryk.github.com/docs/OnChuckMissler.md

 http://en.wikipedia.org/wiki/Science

 And to his second point, Ptolemy's "proof" might as well stay in quotes because "There is no 4th dimension because **I** can't visualize it" is completely invalid as a proof and is merely an argument from personal incredulity.
+Ptolemy did have a proof he advanced that is not correct based on modern mathematics and geometry, but it was **NOT** equivalent to the argument that he couldn't visualize it, it was based on geometry and orthogonality.

 > "Because you found something difficult to understand, or are unaware of how it works, you made out like it's probably not true."

 https://yourlogicalfallacyis.com/personal-incredulity

-I, Eric Menze, don't personally know how to perform Open Heart surgery.
-Obviously, then, it can't be done.
+That argument would be equivalent to saying `I, Eric Menze, don't personally know how to perform Open Heart surgery.
+Obviously, then, it can't be done`.

 (that aside, Ptolemy did put forth a proof based on the current understanding of geometric laws at the time on one of his books _On Distance_: http://www.math.brown.edu/~banchoff/STG/ma8/papers/anogelo/hist4dim.html )